Quantization of conductance in gapped interacting systems: Setup and Results

-We shall call them all `flux Hamiltonians'.
-Note that $H(\phi^+, \phi^-)$ depends on four angles.
-Note further that $H(\phi) := H(\phi, -\phi)$ is just a unitary transformation of the original Hamiltonian $H$:

-In contrast, it is important to stress that the Hamiltonians $\tilde H(\phi)$ are \emph{not} related by unitary conjugation.
-The physical picture for the twist $\tilde H(\phi)$ is that a flux pair $\phi=(\phi_1,\phi_2) \in \bbT^2$ is threaded through the torus along the $x_1,x_2$ axes.
-For the twist-antitwist Hamiltonians $H(\phi^+, \phi^-)$, the threaded flux is $\phi^+ + \phi^-$.
-Indeed a gauge transformation as \eqref{eq:H two phi} can not change the total flux.
-Finally, it is good to point out that the fluxes mentioned here are fluxes on top of those possibly contained in $H$, hence not necessarily the total physical fluxes.
+Clearly, $\tilde H(0) = H(0) = H$.
+Moreover, the twist-antitwist Hamiltonians are all unitarily equivalent to each other, but this does not hold for the twist Hamiltonians.
+The physical picture for the twist Hamiltonian is that a flux pair $\phi=(\phi_1,\phi_2) \in \bbT^2$ is threaded through the torus along the $x_1,x_2$ axes.
+We also point out that the fluxes discussed here are fluxes on top of those possibly contained in $H$, hence not necessarily the total physical fluxes.
+In particular, $H$ also contains the magnetic field piercing the torus necessary to have a possibly non-zero Hall conductivity.